Makita DRC200Z robotic vacuum cleaner review

-Designed for commercial use but agile enough for use in large homes, the Makita DRC200Z can be yours for £801.00 (buy at Amazon).
+Designed for commercial use but agile enough for use in large homes, the Makita DRC200Z robotic vacuum cleaner is one of the most expensive robotic vacuum cleaners on the market.

-While you have to purchase it’s two 18V Lithium batteries, they charge in around 2 hours and provide over 3 hours of vacuuming when charged.
+While you have to purchase it’s two 18V Lithium batteries on top, they charge in around 2 hours and provide over 3 hours of vacuuming when charged.

-Using a 3-stage cleaning system, the DRC200Z cleans a wide range of flooring types.
+Using a 3-stage cleaning system, you’re able to cleans a wide range of flooring types.
 The unit features side brushes, main brush and vacuum suction for efficient cleaning.

 Controlling is very easy as there are it either follows a set or random pattern and uses ultrasonic obstacle detection to avoid bumping or falling.
 You can also start the unit using controls on the top or a remote.